xilu56/YumGuide/README.md

 * Refactored screens and components for uniformity, updated color schemes, and fixed navigation references.

 Author: Zhuoyuan Liu
-## What I did?
-Overall goals:
-Set up a firestore and use the firestore to Create, Read, Update and Delete 3 collections in our app.
+* Set up a firestore database and connect the three collections with corresponding screens.
-Detailed move:
-1st collection: My Ingredient.
-It allow user to add ingredient to My Ingredient page and edit/delete them.
-2nd collection: Gallery.
-It allow user to upload photos to the gallery to record their dishes.
-3rd collection: Reminder.
-It allow user to manage their reminders from database.

-Also I improved AddMyReminder to include additional reminder information.
+* Added edit operations for all three collections to update user's new input.
+* Added delete operations for the dish gallery collection.
+* Fixed rendering bugs to improve the stability and responsiveness of the app.